-10 No (0 Points).
+Other project types: No (0 Points).

-11 The carbon crediting program provisions require project owners to discuss potential options for the grievance mechanism with the stakeholders and jointly agree on an appropriate method for submitting and processing grievances (Provision 2).
+The carbon crediting program provisions require project owners to discuss potential options for the grievance mechanism with the stakeholders and jointly agree on an appropriate method for submitting and processing grievances (Provision 2).
 In principle, this would allow stakeholders to agree on procedures that allow for anonymous submission of feedback and grievances.
 It is however not a prescriptive requirement by the program to provide for this option.
-The indicator is therefore considered not to be fulfilled.
+Afforestation and reforestation projects are subject to further requirements (Source 2) which includes that stakeholder can submit anonymous grievances/comments (Provision 4).
+The indicator is therefore considered not to be fulfilled, except for commercial afforestation and establishment of natural forest projects.